ml4code/ml4code.github.io/_publications/louis2020where.markdown

 ---
 layout: publication
 title: "Where should I comment my code?
 A dataset and model for predicting locations that need comments"
 authors: A. Louis, S.K.
 Dash, E.T.
 Barr, M.D.
-Ernst, and C. Sutton
+Ernst, and Charles Sutton
 conference: International Conference on Software Engineering (ICSE; NIER track)
 year: 2020
 bibkey: louis2020where